magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > Note 4: the above tasks composition first mimics the same
 > composition we previously created at the command line and then
 > appends the `test` task after the `test-cljs` task.
 The order of the
-> two unit testing task is important.
+> two unit testing tasks is important.

 Place the new task definition in the `build.boot` file after the definition of the `testing` task.